section-engineering-education/engineering-education/content/articles/unsupervised-machine-learning-with-pycaret/index.md

 We also need to install other dependencies such as [Pandas](https://pandas.pydata.org/), [Matplotlib](https://matplotlib.org/) and [Seaborn](https://seaborn.pydata.org/).

-1. Pandas.

-   Pandas is used for data manipulation and analysis, it's also used for importing and reading our CSV file dataset.
+**1. Pandas.** Pandas is used for data manipulation and analysis, it's also used for importing and reading our CSV file dataset.

-2. Matplotlib.

-   This will be used as a plotting library and is used for visualization purposes through the drawing of statistical graphs.
+**2. Matplotlib.** This will be used as a plotting library and is used for visualization purposes through the drawing of statistical graphs.

-3. Seaborn.

-Seaborn is also used for data visualization and is built on top of the Matplotlib library and builds more intuitive graphs.
+**3. Seaborn.** Seaborn is also used for data visualization and is built on top of the Matplotlib library and builds more intuitive graphs.

 We use the following command to install the above libraries.